BECS Direct Entry System

 NPP payments, on the other hand, are always-on and they move and settle in real-time.
 They carry more data, boast better fraud and audit controls, and enable automated straight-through processing and reconciliation, 24/7-365.

-Firstly, the conversation has already begun, and the early-movers are moving.
-Speaking to subject-matter experts in this space is vital.
+The early-movers are moving.
 Expertise, technology, capability and proximity to the payment rails can vary widely.
 Partnering with the right account-to-account payments infrastructure provider can make all the difference to a successful 'BECSIT'.